Archive for the tag 'fun'

 You know you are either going loopy, or your new creation has charm, or possibly both, when you find yourself taking it from room to room with you around the house, or with you in the car while driving errands.
 Especially when its a computer bug.
 And we won’t mention talking to it.

-There are a few other images in my softies gallery.
+There are a few other images below.
 This bug was made for loobylu’s June Month of Softies.
 My thanks once again, Claire.

 Two new recycled creatures